 Within 24 hours of arrival, prior to bed assignment, a Classification Assessment will be completed in VACORIS for each new offender entering the DOC and housing assignments made accordingly.
 (5- ACI-3D-10; 4-4281-2; 4-ACRS-2A-07; §115.41[c]) (changed 12/1/20) a.
 Upon arrival, staff will review the Classification Assessment questions with the offender to ensure that the offender's pending housing and bed assignment in VACORIS is appropriate.
-When the offender's responses indicate these assignments may not be appropriate, staff must consult with the staff member responsible for offender housing and bed assignment is warranted. (added 12/1/20)
+When the offender's responses indicate these assignments may not be appropriate, staff must consult with the staff member responsible for offender housing and bed assignments to determine if a new assignment is warranted. (added 12/1/20)